ansible/ansible/docsite/rst/glossary.rst

 ++++++++++++++++++++++

 Facts are mentioned above.
 Sometimes when running a multi-play playbook, it is desirable to have some plays that don't bother with fact computation if they aren't going to need to utilize any of these values.
-Setting `gather_facts: False` on a playbook allows this implicit fact gathering to be skipped.
+Setting `gather_facts: no` on a playbook allows this implicit fact gathering to be skipped.

 Globbing